safeliquids/cap/README.md

 ### Defining Positional Arguments

-In addition to flags, you can also configure positional arguments (or positionals, for short) for your program.
+In addition to flags, positional arguments (or positionals, for short) can also be configured for our program.
 See this example
 ``` c
     /* inside main() */
     ...